sigmaris/python-gssapi/docs/source/api/gssapi.rst

 .. py:module:: gssapi

-In general, all the useful functions, classes and constants from the subpackages of :mod:`gssapi` such as :class:`~gssapi.ctx.InitContext`, :class:`~gssapi.names.Name`, etc, are available as members of the :mod:`gssapi` package, so you can do:
+In general, all the useful functions, classes and constants from the modules within :mod:`gssapi` such as :class:`~gssapi.ctx.InitContext`, :class:`~gssapi.names.Name`, etc, are available as members of the :mod:`gssapi` package, so you can do: